Kothamangalam Subbu

 Kothamangalam Subbu (born S. M. Subramanian, 10 November 1910 – 15 February 1974) was an Indian poet, lyricist, author, actor and film director based in Tamil Nadu.
 He wrote the cult classic Tamil novel Thillana Mohanambal and was awarded the Padma Shri.
 According to novelist Ashokamitran's memoirs, Subbu functioned as the No. 2 of the giant Gemini Studios of Chennai (formerly Madras), South India for over three decades and was a close associate of movie mogul S. S. Vasan, who established those studios and published the popular Tamil weekly Ananda Vikatan.

 Early life

-Subbu's natural name was Subramanian.
-He was born in the village of Kannariyenthal, near Pattukkottai, Tamil Nadu.
+Subbu was born Subramanian in the village of Kannariyenthal, near Pattukkottai, Tamil Nadu.
 His parents were Subbiah Ganapadigal Mahalinga Iyer and Kangammal.
-After losing his mother when he was young, Subbu received patronage from his younger aunt.
+After losing his mother when he was young, Subbu received patronage from his aunt.
 He could continue his studies only up to 8th grade.
 After marrying his kin, Subbu settled in Kothamangalam and worked as an accountant in a business concern.
 However, his interests shifted toward Tamil drama, acting, singing, and composing songs.
 By the late 1930s, Subbu received opportunities for acting in the then-blossoming Tamil movies in Madras.